 HTML Symbols

 HTML symbols allow you to display special characters that are not typically found on a keyboard or have special meanings in HTML.
-These symbols are represented by character entities that start with an ampersand (&
+These symbols are represented by character entities that start with an ampersand (&) and end with a semicolon (;).

 1. Mathematical Symbols